dy/sort-ids/readme.md

 ## Acknowledgement

 The idea was proposed by [Robert Monfera](https://github.com/monfera) for [snap-points-2d](https://ghub.io/snap-points-2d) and eventually implemented.
-But turned out there may be the other applications, like [sorting colors](https://twitter.com/winkerVSbecks/status/1063919602038685697) etc.
+But there may be other applications, like [sorting colors](https://twitter.com/winkerVSbecks/status/1063919602038685697) etc.

 ## License